Skip to main content, skip to search, or skip to the top of the page.

 Visit the academic program pages for details on course requirements for each program:

 Students will work with their advisor to determine which courses best meet their professional and academic goals.
 Students will occasionally be limited in their elective choices for various reasons.

 How are grades determined?

 Law school courses generally are graded on the basis of a final exam only.
 In upper-level courses, like seminars, courses may be graded on the basis of a paper or a project.
-LL.M. students are graded on an LL.M. curve, and thus are NOT graded against JD students, but only against other LL.M. students.
+Graduate students are graded on a graduate curve, and thus are NOT graded against JD students, but only against other graduate students.

 How hard is it going to be?

-An LL.M. degree is an extremely rigorous program, and regular attendance, homework, and completion of readings is expected by all professors.
-MSU Law provides a wealth of resources for LL.M. students, through the Office of Graduate and International Programs and the Academic Success Program.
+Our graduate programs are extremely rigorous, and regular attendance, homework, and completion of readings is expected by all professors.
+MSU Law provides a wealth of resources for our graduate students, through the Office of Graduate and International Programs and the Academic Success Program.
 While law school will not be easy, students will receive personalized guidance, encouragement and mentoring during their time with us that will make the academic workload easier to manage.